devnull-cz/c-prog-lang/modules/array-intro.md

 cc: acomp failed for array-designated-initializers.c
 ```

-Once declared, the values cannot be assigned at once.
-So, you can only do
+Once an array is declared, its elements cannot be assigned at once.
+So, you can
-things as follows:
+only do things as follows:

 ```C
 int array[4];